skrillexidk/skrillexidk/README.md

 ## About Me
 ---
 Male - 15 - He/Him

-idk, just your average geometry dash addict and programmer
+idk just your average geometry dash addict and programmer

 ## What im working on
 ---